Thank You for Your Service (2017 film): Production

 On March 12, 2013, DreamWorks announced that it had acquired the film rights to David Finkel's then-upcoming non-fiction book Thank You for Your Service, about posttraumatic stress disorder (PTSD) in soldiers who return from the war in Iraq and have difficulties in adapting to civilian life.
 Steven Spielberg was expected to direct the film, and, in June 2013, American Sniper screenwriter Jason Dean Hall was hired to adapt the book into a film.
 Daniel Day-Lewis was later eyed to re-team with Spielberg on the film.

 On June 30, 2015, The Hollywood Reporter confirmed that Hall would instead be making his directorial debut with the film from his own script.
 Jon Kilik produced the film, which Universal Pictures distributes in the United States.

 On August 19, 2015, it was reported that Miles Teller was in talks to join the film as Adam Schumann, a soldier who leaves Iraq as a broken man.
 On October 20, 2015, Haley Bennett was cast to play Schumann's loyal and supportive wife.
 On December 2, 2015, New Zealand-based newcomer Beulah Koale was cast to play Solo, an American Samoan soldier who feels that the military has made his life better.
 On January 7, 2016, Scott Haze was added to play a soldier suffering from PTSD.
 On January 28, 2016, Joe Cole joined the film to play a soldier who returns home in crisis and tries to find his fiancée and their daughter who have left him, while Jayson Warner Smith joined the film to play a receptionist at a Veterans Affairs office.
 On February 9, 2016, Amy Schumer joined the cast with three others, Keisha Castle-Hughes, Brad Beyer, and Omar Dorsey.
 It was later revealed that Kate Lyn Sheil had also joined the cast.

 Filming

 Principal photography on the film began on February 9, 2016, in Atlanta, Georgia.
 In March 2016, it filmed at the Gwinnett Place Mall in Duluth, Georgia.

 Release

 The film had its world premiere at the Heartland Film Festival on October 15, 2017, and was theatrically released in the United States on October 27, 2017.
+The film was later made available for community-organized screenings through Gathr’s event-based booking service.